sertansenturk/tdd_demo/README.md

 ## Create a Docker image

-We use [Docker](https://www.docker.com/) for containarization.
-This way we can decouple the code from the hardware, and easily deploy it to anywhere.
+We use [Docker](https://www.docker.com/) for containerization.
+This way, we can decouple the code from the hardware, and deploy it to anywhere with ease.

 For demonstration purposes, we create a simple Dockerfile, which has the `demo` package installed.